MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/bitlocker-countermeasures.md

 ## Protection before startup

 Before Windows starts, security features implemented as part of the device hardware and firmware must be relied on, including TPM and secure boot.
-Fortunately, many modern computers feature a TPM and secure boot.
+These features help ensure that the device hasn't been tampered with while the system was offline.
+The following sections provide more details about how Windows uses these features to protect against attacks on the BitLocker encryption keys.

 ### Trusted Platform Module

-A trusted platform module (TPM) is a microchip designed to provide basic security-related functions, primarily involving encryption keys.
-On some platforms, TPM can alternatively be implemented as a part of secure firmware.
+A TPM is a microchip designed to provide basic security-related functions, primarily involving encryption keys.
 BitLocker binds encryption keys with the TPM to ensure that a computer hasn't been tampered with while the system was offline.
-For more info about TPM, see [Trusted Platform Module](/windows/device-security/tpm/trusted-platform-module-overview).
+For more information about TPM, see [Trusted Platform Module](/windows/device-security/tpm/trusted-platform-module-overview).

-### UEFI and secure boot
+### UEFI and Secure Boot

-Unified Extensible Firmware Interface (UEFI) is a programmable boot environment that initializes devices and starts the operating system's bootloader.
+Unified Extensible Firmware Interface (UEFI) is a programmable boot environment that initializes devices and starts the operating system's bootloader.\
 The UEFI specification defines a firmware execution authentication process called [Secure Boot](../../system-security/secure-the-windows-10-boot-process.md).
 Secure Boot blocks untrusted firmware and bootloaders (signed or unsigned) from being able to start on the system.

 By default, BitLocker provides integrity protection for Secure Boot by utilizing the TPM PCR[7] measurement.
 An unauthorized EFI firmware, EFI boot application, or bootloader can't run and acquire the BitLocker key.